IceHe/lib/java/cmd/javac.md

     - If a class is part of a package, then `javac` puts the class file in a subdirectory that reflects the package name and creates directories as needed.
     - For example:
         - Oracle Solaris, Linux, and macOS : If you specify `-d /home/myclasses` and the class is called `com.mypackage.MyClass`, then the class file is `/home/myclasses/com/mypackage/MyClass.class`.
-- If the `-d` option isn’t specified, then `javac` puts each class file in the same directory as the source file from which it was generated.
+- If the `-d` option isn't specified, then `javac` puts each class file in the same directory as the source file from which it was generated.
-    - Note : The directory specified by the -d option isn’t automatically added to your user class path.
+    - Note : The directory specified by the -d option isn't automatically added to your user class path.

 `-deprecation`